Azure/azure-sdk-for-python/doc/dev/sample_guide.md

 ## Capturing code snippets in reference documentation
 Code snippets from samples can be captured as [examples][qa_example] in our reference documentation.
 To do this, place `# [START <keyword>]` and `# [END <keyword>]` comments which span the lines you want to show up in the reference documentation example.
+Note that the <keyword> used should be unique across all sync/async samples added to a client library.

 [Sample Example][qa_code_snippet]

 The given `START`/`END` keywords can be used in a [sphinx literalinclude][sphinx] directive in the docstring where the code snippet should be rendered in the reference documentation.
+Note that the keywords used should be unique across samples (including async).

 [Literalinclude example][literalinclude]